tuankhoin/toilet-pandemia/README.md

 #### 4. Rim Lighting
 Rim lighting is used to simulate reflected light on the object.
 It is useful for toon shaders becasuse it helps the object's silhouette stand out among the flat shaded surfaces.

-Rim lighting can be calculateed by taking the dot product of the normal and the view direction, and inverting it.
+Rim lighting can be calculated by taking the dot product of the normal and the view direction, and inverting it.
 ```C#
 //Calculate rim lighting
 float rimDot = 1 - dot(viewDir, s.Normal);